AdventHealth Celebration: Data breach

 From January 2009 to July 2011, Dale Munroe II stole over 12,000 medical records from the hospital, of patients who had been in motor vehicle accidents to Sergei Kusyakov.
 On July 12, 2011, he was fired for the data breach.

 His wife Katrina continued the data breach until she was fired on August 2012.

 On October 10, 2012, Dale Munroe II was indicted for conspiracy and four counts of wrongful disclosure of individually identifiable health information in the United States District Court for the Middle District of Florida.
 Later on October 22, he was arraigned in court and pleaded guilty.
 In December, his wife was arraigned in court and pleaded guilty.

 Sergei Kusyakov paid the couple $10,000 to steal the medical records.

 On January 7, 2013, Sergei Kusyakov was arraigned and pleaded guilty to the same criminal charges.

 On January 14, Dale Munroe II was sentenced to 12 months and one day in prison and two years of supervised release.

+Alleged sexual assault

+On March 25, 2026, nurse Carlos Herrera was arrested and taken to the Osceola County jail for an alleged sexual assault of a woman who had undergone an endoscopy.
+The alleged sexual assault took place on March 16.
+The patient told a woman nurse what happened, and the nurse reported the incident to the hospital's security who then called 911.
+Herrera was put on leave the same day after the incident.
+During the police interview the patient told them that he put his hand under her hospital gown, and squeezed and massaged her breast.
+Herrera was charged with abuse of a disabled adult and lascivious behavior, he was released from jail after paying a $30,000 bail.